bstodd22/aot-homelab-capstone/README.md

-# aot-homelab-capstone
-Cybersecurity homelab simulating a segmented enterprise environment with VLANs, pfSense firewalling, internal services, and security testing of an intentionally vulnerable application.

 # AOT Homelab Capstone

 This repository documents an ongoing cybersecurity homelab designed to simulate a segmented enterprise environment similar to operational technology (AOT) infrastructure.